-Because diabetes is associated with an increased risk of macrovascular disease, the benefit of physical activity in reducing known atherosclerosis risk factors for and consequently hypertension is to be highly valued4.
-SBP is a strong predictor of cardiovascular risk, particularly in subjects with diabetes.
-Treatment decreased both microvascular and macrovascular disease.
-The higher the BP, the greater the rate of loss of renal function, further suggesting benefit of treatment, with the most aggressive BP targets being applied to individuals with diabetes6.
-Evidence obtained from clinical trials in patients suggests diabetic a clinically significant benefit in outcomes with reductions of BP below 140 mmHg for systolic and 80 mmHg for diastolic5.
+Because diabetes is associated with an increased risk of macrovascular disease, the benefit of physical activity in reducing known risk factors for atherosclerosis and consequently hypertension is to be highly valued.
+SBP is a strong predictor of cardiovascular risk, particularly in subjects diabetes.
+Treatment decreased both with microvascular and macrovascular disease.
+The higher the BP, the greater the rate of loss of renal function, further suggesting benefit of treatment, with the most aggressive BP targets being applied to individuals with diabetes $^{17}$ .
+Evidence obtained from clinical trials in diabetic clinically patients suggests a significant benefit in outcomes with reductions of BP below 140 mmHg for systolic and 80 mmHg for diastolic.